-- (1) (a) The Authority must prescribe regulations to facilitate the conclusion of interconnection agreements by stipulating interconnection agreement principles. - (b) The regulations may include any regulations referred to in sections $\underline{39}$ and $\underline{41}$.
+- (1) (a) The Authority must prescribe regulations to facilitate the conclusion of interconnection agreements by stipulating interconnection agreement principles. - (b) The regulations may include any regulations referred to in sections 39 and 41.

-- (2) Interconnection regulations and interconnection agreement principles must provide for a framework which may include a reference interconnection offer containing model terms and conditions for interconnection. - (3) The interconnection regulations and interconnection agreement principles may include, but are not limited to matters relating to- - (a) the time frame and procedure for- - (i) the negotiation of interconnection agreements; - (ii) the conclusion of an interconnection agreement; and - (iii) the technical implementation of the interconnection agreement; - (b) the quality, performance and level of service to be provided; - (c) subject to and in accordance with section 41, interconnection pricing principles; - (d) the provision of electronic communications facilities to establish points of interconnection; - (e) the sharing of technical information, including obligations imposed in respect of the disclosure of current and future electronic communications network planning activities; - (f) contractual dispute-resolution procedures; - (g) billing and settlement procedures;
+- (2) Interconnection regulations and interconnection agreement principles must provide for a framework which may include a reference interconnection offer containing model terms and conditions for interconnection. - (3) The interconnection regulations and interconnection agreement principles may include, but are not limited to matters relating to- - (a) the time frame and procedure for- - (i) the negotiation of interconnection agreements; - (ii) the conclusion of an interconnection agreement; and - (iii) the technical implementation of the interconnection agreement; - (b) the quality, performance and level of service to be provided; - (c) subject to and in accordance with section 41, interconnection pricing principles;

-- (h) interconnection services such as support systems, calling line identification, signalling services, supervision, functionality, unbundling of interconnection services, fault reporting, co-operation in the event of faults and collocation; - (i) access and security arrangements; - the framework for determining technical and economic feasibility and promotion of efficient use of the electronic communications networks and provision of services contemplated in section 37 (3); - [paragraph (j) substituted by section 20(b) of Act 1 of 2014] - (k) the requirement that a licensee negotiate and enter into an interconnection agreement with an applicant for an individual licence or registrant of a class licence; and - [paragraph (k) substituted by section 20(c) of Act 1 of 2014] - the manner in which interconnection services are to be unbundled and made separately available by licensees. - (4) Where the regulations require negotiations with an applicant as contemplated in subsection (3) (k), reference in this Chapter to a licensee seeking to interconnect must be considered to include a reference to an applicant. - (5) The interconnection regulations may include a framework for the exemption (in whole or in part) of licensees that have less than 25% market share from the obligation to interconnect under section 37(1). - [subsection (5) substituted by section 20(d) of Act 1 of 2014] - (6) Where a licensee is exempt from the obligation to interconnect in terms of subsection (5) and such exempted licensee enters into an interconnection agreement with another exempted licensee, or a person providing services pursuant to a licence exemption, sections 37(6) and 39(2) do not apply to such an interconnection agreement. - [subsection (6) substituted by section 20(d) of Act 1 of 2014]
+- (d) the provision of electronic communications facilities to establish points of interconnection; - (e) the sharing of technical information, including obligations imposed in respect of the disclosure of current and future electronic communications network planning activities; - (f) contractual dispute-resolution procedures; - (g) billing and settlement procedures; - (h) interconnection services such as support systems, calling line identification, signalling services, supervision, functionality, unbundling of interconnection services, fault reporting, co-operation in the event of faults and collocation; - (i) access and security arrangements; - (j) the framework for determining technical and economic feasibility and promotion of efficient use of the electronic communications networks and provision of services contemplated in section 37 (3);

+[paragraph (j) substituted by section 20(b) of Act 1 of 2014]

+(k) the requirement that a licensee negotiate and enter into an interconnection agreement with an applicant for an individual licence or registrant of a class licence; and

+[paragraph (k) substituted by section 20(c) of Act 1 of 2014]

+- (l) the manner in which interconnection services are to be unbundled and made separately available by licensees. - (4) Where the regulations require negotiations with an applicant as contemplated in subsection (3) (k), reference in this Chapter to a licensee seeking to interconnect must be considered to include a reference to an applicant. - (5) The interconnection regulations may include a framework for the exemption (in whole or in part) of licensees that have less than 25% market share from the obligation to interconnect under section 37(1).

+(6) Where a licensee is exempt from the obligation to interconnect in terms of subsection (5) and such exempted licensee enters into an interconnection agreement with another exempted licensee, or a person providing services pursuant to a licence exemption, sections 37(6) and 39(2) do not apply to such an interconnection agreement.